walkerhughes/walkerhughes/README.md

 👋 Hi, I’m Walker

 I'm a computational mathematician and economist.
-I'm interested in using AI to fight wildfires and identify changes in implied volatility regimes that would be useful for options traders.
+I'm interested in using AI to fight wildfires and identify changes in implied volatility regimes in SP500 data.
 But really I just think math, computer science, and econometrics are awesome.

 Besides writing code, I like backpacking in the Sierra Nevadas and trying new foods here in San Francisco!